MattyAyOh/StockPrices/README.md

-# Test
+# StockPrices
-Repository for learning
+Repository for learning some basics of Github and C#/WPF development